Uriel Buso

 Uriel Menachem Buso (אוריאל מנחם בוסו; born 13 September 1973) is an Israeli politician who serves as a member of the Knesset for Shas and who served as Minister of Health.

 Biography

 Buso was born the ninth of ten children in Ramla.
 His mother Heftziba is the daughter of the Moroccan-born Mayor and Chief Rabbi of Ramla, Yitzhak Abihatsira, commonly referred to as "the Baba Khaki", and his father Nisim is an immigrant from Argentina who studied at Porat Yosef Yeshivah.

-He lives in Petah Tikvah, and is married, with six children.
+He lives in Petah Tikva, and is married, with six children.
 In 2019, his eldest son was married in a ceremony attended by Yitzhak Yosef, Shlomo Amar, Aryeh Deri, and Yuli Edelstein.
 He earned a Bachelor's Degree in law, at Ono Academic College.

 Legal issues

 On 8 February 2011 Buso was arrested alongside the mayor of Petah Tikva, Itzik Ohayun, on suspicion of corruption, namely taking bribes and undisclosed finances.
 In March 2011, the Israeli authorities stated that they had enough to prosecute them.
 However, in 2013, the State Attorney office dropped the charges, saying that there was not enough evidence for wrongdoing.